Die Hippie, Die: Plot

-Meanwhile, Stan, Kyle and Kenny realize that the hippies are doing nothing to oppose the corporations that they have demonized and that their idea of a perfect society parallels the currently existing one.
-They try to leave but the crowd is 7 mi in radius and Stan's efforts to talk sense into the hippies only worsen matters.
-Cartman, aided by a scientist (Randy), an engineer (Butters Stotch's mother Linda) and a "black man to sacrifice himself in case anything goes wrong" (Chef), builds a giant drill to bore through the hippie crowd.
+Meanwhile, Stan, Kyle, and Kenny realize that the hippies are doing nothing to oppose the corporations that they have demonized and that their idea of a perfect society parallels the currently existing one.
+They try to leave but the crowd is 7 mi in radius and Stan's efforts to talk sense into the hippies fails.
+Cartman, aided by a scientist (Randy), an engineer (Butters Stotch's mother Linda), and a "black man to sacrifice himself in case anything goes wrong" (Chef), builds a giant drill to bore through the hippie crowd.
 While they are boring through, the drill breaks down and Chef goes out and "sacrifices" himself to pull the emergency power switch.
 The drill powers back to life and accelerates toward the stage, crashing into it and halting the music festival.
 Cartman then uploads the Slayer song "Raining Blood" into the speakers (as Cartman reasons, "hippies can't stand death metal").
 The plan works and the hippies disperse, saving South Park, while Stan sees Randy and they end up hugging each other, knowing that they are safe.
 Cartman then pulls out a knife and tells Kyle that he has plans for him; Kyle is then forced to watch Cartman having fun with his Tonka bulldozer in the school parking lot.